SystemsApproach/private5g/radio.rst

 The first is being able to change the waveform.
-This effectively introduces the ability to dynamically change the size and number of schedulable resource units, which opens the door to making fine-grain scheduling decisions that are critical to predictable, low-latency communication.
+This effectively introduces the ability to dynamically change the size and number of schedulable resource units, which opens the door to making fine-grained scheduling decisions that are critical to predictable, low-latency communication.